 The North Course 9 holes opened in September 2017.
 With it, arguably the most authentic ‘links’ golf experiences, located away from the sea, in the United Kingdom.

-Following extensive earthwork movements and considerable investment from Ingrebourne Valley Limited, the owning company, Ingrebourne Links will launch the first North 9-hole golf course soon.
-The East 9-holes in June 2019 with the remaining 5 holes scheduled to open in 2018, with the final South 9-holes scheduled to open in 2019.
+Following extensive earthwork movements and considerable investment from Ingrebourne Valley Limited, the owning company, Ingrebourne Links will launch the second and much anticipated East 9-holes in June 2019 with the remaining 5 holes scheduled to open in the Summer 2020.
+The final South 9-holes scheduled to open in 2020.

 The brainchild behind the golf course design is Alan Walker, former Captain of the Professional Golfers’ Association and member of the European Institute of Golf Course Architecture.
 Walker’s lifelong experience in the game, along with his ownership of Garon Park near Southend, gives him a unique perspective on ‘Essex golf’.